solliancenet/azure-synapse-analytics-day/02-build-modern-dw-pipelines.md

 22. Select the `DimCustomer` data source on the data flow canvas graph.

-    > Take a few minutes to review the various tabs in the configuration panel for this data source to get a better understanding of how it is configured, as you did above.
+    > Take a few minutes to review the various tabs in the configuration panel for this data source to better understand how it is configured, as you did above.
 Note that this data source relies on the `wwi_staging.DimCustomer_UniqueId` table from Azure Synapse Analytics for its data. `UniqueId` is supplied by a parameter to the data flow, which contains a substring of the Pipeline Run Id.
 Before running the pipeline, you will add a dependency to the Mapping Data Flow activity to ensure the Copy activity has populated the `wwi_staging.DimCustomer_UniqueId` in Azure Synapse Analytics before allowing the data flow to execute.

     ![The DimCustomer data source is highlighted on the data flow canvas graph.](media/ex02-orchestrate-data-flow-sources-dim-customer.png "Data flow canvas")